Passivation Test - Test Method - ASTM A967

 ASTM A967-05 Standard Specification for Chemical Passivation Treatments for Stainless Steel Parts.

 Different treatments are available and outlined for stainless steels to remove free surface iron or passivate.
 The standard proscribes a number of methods that can be used to assess that passivation has been effective.
-Two such methods are available through Ceram.
+Two such methods are available through Lucideon.